The seed-to-solution method for the Einstein constraints and the asymptotic localization problem: Introduction

 \paragraph{A broad class of vacuum Einstein spaces.}

-From our general theory in Section~\ref{section--2} below, we extract the following results.
-For the sake of simplicity, we tacitly assume sufficient regularity on the data and we restrict attention to vanishing matter fields, while referring the reader to the next section for much more general statements.
-The exponents $p_G$ and $p_M$ below determine the rate of decay of the metric and extrinsic curvature and the rate of decay of the Einstein operator (or matter content), respectively.
+From our general theory in Section~\ref{section--2} below, we extract the following result.
+For the sake of simplicity, we tacitly assume sufficient regularity on the data and restrict attention to vanishing matter fields, while referring the reader to the next section for much more general statements.
+The exponents $p_G$ and $p_M$ below determine the decay of the metric (and extrinsic curvature) and the decay of the matter (or Einstein operator), respectively.

 .16cm